Pacific Caesar: NBL/IBL era

-Pacific has shown brilliant achievements in two consecutive seasons thereafter.
-They entered the playoffs at the 2017-2018 IBL, and even reached the semifinals at the 2018-2019 IBL.
-Pacific is no longer a team that is the butt in the league.
-They are now transformed into one of the great strengths of Indonesian basketball.
-One might look at Pacific's accomplishments in recent years.
-But the truth is that Pacific is a great team, with a long history and proud achievements.
+Pacific achieved notable success in the two following seasons.
+The team qualified for the playoffs in the 2017–18 IBL season and advanced to the semifinals in the 2018–19 IBL season.
+Pacific is no longer regarded as one of the weaker teams in the league; it has since developed into one of the stronger contenders in Indonesian basketball.
+Although the club's recent accomplishments have drawn attention, Pacific possesses a long history and a record of significant achievements.

 In January 2020, Pacific launched a new logo to mark a new decade of Pacific's participation in the IBL and to signify its new ambition to be a mainstay in the IBL's title race.

 For the 2023 IBL season, Pacific announced a partnership alongside a club from Medan, Methodist 2 Hawks on September 19, 2023.
 With this partnership, the club changed its name for the season to Elang Pacific Caesar Surabaya.